Sup2point0/Assort/lan/dict.md

-# Dictionary
+# Diyzacionary

-All the fictional words I’ve created.
+All the fiyzacional words I’ve created.

 <br>